autotest/autotest-client-tests/linux-tools/autotest-build-tools/FYI/README.txt

 Below steps are automted in run.py script, for better understanding steps are written down.

 1) Git clone the latest autotest and autotest-linux-tools
-2) Based on the arguments build the required packages and copy to autotest-linux-tools
+2) Based on the arguments build the required packages and copy to autotest-linux-tools/linux-tools
-3) Run the Regression test.
+3) Run Autotest-client-tests

 NOTE : Before running the run.py script please verify modules/build_conf.py script